Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Common side effects of lithium

 The common side effects of lithium are typically mild and go away by themselves.
 They're also more likely to occur when you start using the drug.
-And if you're on the right — subtherapeutic — dose, you may not have any issues using lithium.
+And if you're on low dose lithium (subtherapeutic dose), you may not have any significant issues using the drug.
 However, some people find that lithium makes them feel a bit numb and nauseous.

 The common side effects of lithium include: